noraworld/bluetoothctl-autoconnector/README.md

 ```
 For details on how to write a mapping list file, see `list.sample`.

+Use `./autoconnector.sh -h` for more information.

 ## Register crontab
 ```shell
 $ ./setup.sh
 ```
 crontab will execute `autoconnector.sh` every minute.
-This will reconnect to paired Bluetooth devices automatically even if they disconnect from a computer, and keep connecting them.
+This will reconnect paired Bluetooth devices automatically even if they disconnect from a computer, and keep connecting them.